 The definitions that follow were developed to clarify terms and concepts used in this rubric only.

-Artistic or Humanistic Analysis: ethods of evaluation and assessment in arts and humanities disciplines
+Artistic or Humanistic Analysis: methods of evaluation and assessment in arts and humanities disciplines

-Artistic Practice: the ways in which an artist goes about his/her work; can include activities artistic , influences, ideas, materials as well as tools and skills
+Artistic Practice: the ways in which an artist goes about his/her work; can include the activities involved in producing artistic objects, performances, influences, ideas, and materials as well as tools and skills

 Cultural Form: concrete manifestations of culture; observable entities through which members of culture express, affirm, and communicate cultural substance to one another.